 The Bonavita 1900TD, Bonavita 1900TS ($149.99) and Bonavita Connoisseur 1901TS ($129.99) are all certified by the Specialty Coffee Association, which means they've met rigorous requirements for brewed coffee quality to meet the Golden Cup Standard.

-Intimidated by the Chemex?
+Prefer using a drip coffee maker, but aspire to own a Chemex?
 Try the Chemex Ottomatic when it's back in stock.
 (It's currently sold out everywhere.)
 "At home, we use a Chemex Ottomatic, which is like an automatic drip married to a pour over," says Maryna Gray, Director of Coffee at Bean Box and a juror for the Cup of Excellence.
 "I love it because it feels like making a fancy pour over, but it doesn't take any more time to set up than a drip machine."

 The Chemex Ottomatic 2.0 manages all brew variables, including contact time of water to coffee and heating water to optimal temperature.
 The hot plate keeps coffee warm without burning it or compromising flavor, and will stay on for 90 minutes before automatically shutting off.
 Bonus: It also makes iced coffee!

 The Chemex Ottomatic 2.0 is available in five variations: Six Cup Classic, Eight Cup Classic, Six Cup Glass Handle, Eight Cup Glass Handle, and No Coffee Brewer (if you want to use the Chemex carafe you already own).
 You can also customize the rawhide on the Six and Eight Cup Classic, with eight color options available.

 Get Your VIP Pass: Try four coffees hand-picked by a world-class judge!